BDC Hamburger Icon

 It’s not enough to maintain good relationships with influencers.
 You must prioritize relationships with the audience members who become your customers.
 Win them over with your product quality and excellent customer service.
 If you don’t first establish customer relationships, buyers may abandon your brand if the influencer stops promoting your product.

-When you build relationships with influencers and customers, you’ll improve customer retention and ensure repeat business.
+When you build relationships with influencers and customers, you can improve customer retention via social media and earn repeat business

 Did You Know?Did you know